To make CAPE run properly in your virtualized Windows system, you will have to install some required software and libraries.

 You should be prompted with Python’s installed version.
 If not, make sure you add the binaries to your PATH.
 There are tutorials galore on the Internet.

-Some Python libraries are optional and provide some additional features to CAPE guest component.
+Some Python libraries are optional and provide some additional features to the CAPE guest component.
 They include:

-- Python Image Library: it’s used for taking screenshots of the Windows desktop during the analysis.
+Python Image Library: used for taking screenshots of the Windows desktop during the analysis.

-They are not strictly required by CAPE to work properly, but you are encouraged to install them if you want to have access to all available features.
+These Python libraries are not strictly required by CAPE, but you are encouraged to install them if you want to have access to all available features.
 Make sure to download and install the proper packages according to your Python version.